abpframework/abp/docs/en/Community-Articles/2022-11-22-gRPC-JSON-Transcoding/POST.md

 ## Creating & Exposing gRPC Services in ABP Based Applications

+> You can find the source code of the application at https://github.com/EngincanV/abp-grpc-json-transcoding.

 ### Creating the Application

 Create an empty folder, open a command-line terminal and type the following command in the terminal window to create a new ABP solution using the ABP CLI: